 I have QuickCursor in my Login Items and after upgrading to OS X Mavericks I saw the following message pop-up.

 I’ve seen this message before, shortly after installing QuickCursor the first time.
 So I opened up System Preferences and clicked on the Accessibility Pane where I expected to find the option to enable assistive devices.
 Unfortunately, the old checkbox for assistive devices was gone.
 Looking at the options available and none seemed to apply.

 I poked around in the options trying to find something that would work.
 I started to get frustrated so I open a browser.
 After a few minutes of searching2 I found the answer.

-Apple has changed some of the security preferences of Mavericks to more closely match those of iOS.
-The option to enable accessibility for apps had move to System Preferences->Security & Privacy->Privacy-> Accessibility.
+Apple have changed some of the security preferences of Mavericks to more closely match those of iOS.
+The option to enable accessibility for apps had moved to System Preferences->Security & Privacy->Privacy-> Accessibility.
 This allows the user to choose which apps can gain access to these features.
-Once I unlocked the preference pane I selected the check box for QuickCursor to enable access to assistive devices.
+Once I unlocked the preference pane I selected the checkbox for QuickCursor to enable access to assistive devices.